Microscopic colitis: the overlooked cause of chronic watery diarrhoea

-Microscopic colitis: An overlooked cause of chronic diarrhea
+Microscopic colitis: An overlooked cause of chronic diarrhoea

-Do you suffer from persistent, watery diarrhea that affects your daily life?
-Many patients with these symptoms are mistakenly told that they have irritable bowel syndrome.
-But behind the frequent trips to the toilet may lie a condition called microscopic colitis.
+Do you suffer from persistent, watery diarrhoea that affects your daily life?
+Many patients with these symptoms are mistakenly told they have irritable bowel syndrome (IBS).
+However, behind the frequent bathroom visits may lie a condition called microscopic colitis.

-At kirurgen.dk, we are experts in diagnosing gastrointestinal disorders.
-In order to make the correct diagnosis, a specialized intestinal examination is necessary, as this disease cannot be seen with the naked eye.
+At Kirurgen.dk, we are experts in investigating gastrointestinal disorders.
+To make the correct diagnosis, a specialised bowel examination is necessary, as this disease cannot be seen with the naked eye.

 What is microscopic colitis?

-Microscopic colitis is a chronic inflammatory condition of the colon.
-What makes this disease unique is that the surface of the intestine looks completely normal and healthy when viewed during a colonoscopy.
-The inflammation is hidden in the tissue itself and can only be detected by taking small tissue samples (biopsies), which are then examined under a microscope.
+Microscopic colitis is a chronic inflammatory condition of the large intestine (colon).
+The unique aspect of this disease is that the lining of the bowel looks completely normal and healthy when viewed during a colonoscopy.
+The inflammation is hidden within the tissue itself and can only be detected by taking small tissue samples (biopsies), which are subsequently examined under a microscope.

 The disease is divided into two types:

-- Collagen colitis: Here, a thickened layer of connective tissue (collagen) can be seen beneath the mucous membrane.
+- Collagenous colitis: A thickened layer of connective tissue (collagen) is seen beneath the mucous membrane.

-- Lymphocytic colitis: This involves an accumulation of white blood cells (lymphocytes) in the intestinal mucosa.
+- Lymphocytic colitis: An accumulation of white blood cells (lymphocytes) is found in the lining of the bowel.

-Both types cause the same unpleasant symptoms, including acute and severe diarrhea.
+Both types produce the same distressing symptoms, particularly acute and severe diarrhoea.

-The primary sign of microscopic colitis is chronic, watery diarrhea, which often occurs quite suddenly.
+The primary sign of microscopic colitis is chronic, watery diarrhoea, which often occurs very suddenly.
 Other typical symptoms include:

 - Abdominal pain, bloating, and fatigue.